theLAZYmd/react-google-calendar/README.md

      * you to put in address incorrectly
      * ex: will say address rather than landmark
      * or: will get placename wrong
-     * You can use a string dictionary to replace those strings found in locations with your preferences
+     * You can use a string dictionary to replace those strings
+     * wherever they're found in the GoogleEvent locations with your preferences
      * ex: "locationReplacers": {
      *   Christ Church Cathedral": "Christ Church"
      * }